 The next generation of work tools is going to look a lot more like a cloud-based app store than a traditional desktop.

-We know from ADP's Global Study of Engagement that, while organizations always know their org chart, they often don't understand the "real" teams ― the ones that get the work done.
+We know from the ADP Research Institute's® Global Study of Engagement that, while organizations always know their org chart, they often don't understand the "real" teams ― the ones that get the work done.
 One of the key findings of the engagement research was that for people who work in teams, 64 percent say they work on more than one team, and 72 percent report these teams are not represented in the org chart.
 This can make it difficult for leaders and managers to understand what these teams need to do their work effectively.